Inventory: Base Decisions on Real-Life Data

 A number of modifiers determine the correct stocking levels.
 Most organizations use minimum and maximum levels or calculate economic order quantities.
 These figures should relate to historical use, consumption rate and lead times.

 Departments that operate in a reactive-maintenance mode tend to have high levels of inventory because of this firefighting mentality.
 Moving toward a planned work environment reduces the chances of stockouts, and it allows managers to bring materials in at the lowest cost of acquisition.

-Finally, what is the right cost?
 The supply chain can be the heart of the maintenance organization, or it can be the heart attack.
 The way departments manage this process is a key component of their success.
 The best departments have 25 percent of their total inventory on some type of stocking program.